johnandrea/draw-dna-matches/README.md

 --relationship

-Add relationship name (sibling, parent, 1C, 2C1R, etc.) to matches in the format=tree output.
+Show relationship name (sibling, parent, 1C, 2C1R, etc.) with person names.
 Relationships are computed from paths in the tree, dna values are not involved.
 Default is none.

 --title="text"